microsoft/Qcodes/docs/api/public.rst

 Classes and Functions
 ---------------------

-This page lists the entrypoints to the plubic qcodes API.
+This page lists the entrypoints to the public qcodes API.

 .. toctree::
    :maxdepth: 4